Daniel-KM/Omeka-S-module-Comment/README.md

 Installation
 ------------

+First, install the two optional modules [Generic] and [Blocks Disposition].

 Uncompress files and rename plugin folder `Comment`.

 See general end user documentation for [Installing a module] and follow the